roselller/BalancedWebsite/README.md

    3. Try to type a few words to verify that it inputs correctly
    4. Click on the "x" icon and verify that the textbox has been closed
    5. Click on the "+" icon in the textbox and verify that your input has been recorded on the "To Do List" page
-   6. Click on the "x" icon in the textbox of your input and verify that the textbox has been deleted from the "To Do List" page.
+   6. Click on textbox of your input and verify that the textbox has been deleted from the "To Do List" page.

 3. Music: